Table of Contents

 Point to point internet is increasing in popularity.
 The market is projected to hit $5 billion in 2023 from $3.6 billion in 2020.
 Continue reading as we explain point-to-point internet technology and its benefits.

-What is Point to Point Internet and How Does it Work?
+What is Point-to-Point Internet and How Does it Work?

 A point-to-point internet connection is a straight line of communication between two or more locations.
 Point to point connections are direct, without the need for intermediary devices such as routers or switches.
 Point to point connectivity is delivered via several delivery mechanisms.
 The most common delivery mechanisms include:

-Microwave
+1. Microwave Internet

 Microwave delivery uses high-frequency radio waves to establish a direct link between two devices.
 This technology is used for P2P connectivity in remote areas with limited traditional wired connectivity options.